.cv: History

 The technical manager, originally the Foundation for the National Scientific Information of Portugal (Fundação para a Computação Científica Nacional, FCCN), a non-profit organisation who managed the .pt domain name, transferred the rights and obligations managing the top level domains to DNS.PT in 2014.
 The transfer of management rights by the IANA was published for .cv in June of that year.

-ANAC is part of the group LusNIC, an entity which includes top-level domains of other countries including .br (Brazil), .gw (Guinea-Bissau), .pt (Portugal), .st (São Tomé and Príncipe) and .ao (Angola).
+ARME is part of the group LusNIC, an entity which includes top-level domains of other countries including .br (Brazil), .gw (Guinea-Bissau), .pt (Portugal), .st (São Tomé and Príncipe) and .ao (Angola).
 This is why the .cv domain shares a part of the .pt network infrastructure (notably for a part of its DNS servers), and its technical management is delegated to the DNS.PT association.

+In 2024 the registry awarded a five year contract to OlaCV to manage the TLD.
+With this relaunch there was a change in registration procedure, the earlier exclusive registrar was discontinued and instead international registrars can accredit themselves and use a fully automated system.
+The relaunch also sees a new marketing strategy using .cv as curricula vitae.

+Structure

-ANAC has defined the following second-level domains, each with specific target users:
+Registrations are possible in the second level.
+ARME has additionally defined the following third-level TLDs, each with specific target users: